stinkyink/book-publishing-guide/chapter1.markdown

 This is especially important if you’re pursuing the print publishing route, as you only get one chance to make a first impression with a publisher.
-As Oscar Wilde famously said, A poet can survive everything but a misprint.
+As Oscar Wilde famously said, "A poet can survive everything but a misprint".

 If you’ve got a friend or two who can write well, then ask if they will review your work.
 This can give you both a proofreading service and feedback on your